Become an apprentice at Common Hands Farm for the Season

 A personal cover letter about you that incorporates the following questions:

-Tell us about your past farming experiences, what you learned from them.
+- Tell us about your past farming experiences and what you learned from them.
 Reflecting on these experiences, why would you choose our farm as your next venture?

 We look forward to hearing from you and building a strong, caring, and co creative team!